ForgottenProgramme/conda-pypi/docs/features.md

 The `index` subcommand scans a directory of pure Python wheel (`.whl`) files, extracts their metadata, and generates a `repodata.json` so the directory can be used as a local conda channel.
+Wheels must be in-per package subdirectories under the channel root.
 This is useful for offline environments where you want to serve wheels through conda's normal channel machinery.

 ````bash
 # Index a directory of wheels